sichensong-99/Movie_Recommendation_System/README.md

   A full-stack Flask web application for browsing, reviewing, rating and exporting movie data.
 Integrated with The Movie Database (TMDb) API and MongoDB, this app provides real-time popular movies, user authentication, admin features, comment management, and data export tools.
 ## Feature
 🎥 View popular movies (fetched from TMDb)

-🔤 Movie detail pages with plot, cast, director, and reviews ✍️ Add personal reviews and ratings (authenticated users only) 🔍 Search movies by title, genre, year, or TMDb ID
+🔤 Movie detail pages with plot, cast, director, and reviews

+✍️ Add personal reviews and ratings (authenticated users only)

+🔍 Search movies by title, genre, year, or TMDb ID

 📥 Export data as CSV or JSON:

+a.
 Movie list

+b.
 Movie detail (with local & TMDb reviews)

+c.
 User comments

+d.
 Registered users (JSON only)

 📈 Admin dashboard with login logs and comment activity